thumbnail image

 In 2018, I learned about Neversink Farm in upstate New York.
 Conor Crickmore had taken small-farm efficiency to a whole new level.
 I immediately signed up for the Neversink Farm online course and began studying every detail of Conor's growing systems and his art of minimalist farm efficiency.

 In the summer of 2020, Julie and I left China and moved to California.
 I worked full-time at Singing Frogs Farm while Julie attended grad school at Stanford.
 We had originally planned to settle down somewhere along the West Coast, but the sudden death of a very close friend reoriented my life plans overnight.
 I felt compelled to return to Illinois, where I grew up.
 The West Coast has all the national parks, mountains, and beaches I had been chasing for 10 years.
-But if you've ever looked at an old photo of a landscape without people in it, the photo isn't worth looking at for very long.
+But if you've ever looked at an old travel photo of a landscape without people in it, the photo isn't worth looking at for very long.

 After 10 years of traveling the world, I was abruptly done.
 We were literally visiting potential farm properties in Oregon the day I got the phone call about Carl's accident.
 I finally realized what should have been obvious all along: that my farm should be in Illinois, close to my oldest friends and family.
 I'm grateful to Carl for showing me how precious and scarce our time together on this planet really is.